DOI-USGS/geobipy/documentation_source/source/examples/Data/plot_frequency_dataset.rst

 +++++++++++++++++++++++++++++++++++++
 Here we describe the file format for frequency domain data.

-The data columns are read in according to the column names in the first line The header line should contain at least the following column names.
+The data columns are read in according to the column names in the first line.

-Extra columns may exist, but will be ignored.
+In this description, the column name or its alternatives are given followed by what the name represents.

-In this description, the column name or its alternatives are given followed by what the name represents Optional columns are also described
+Optional columns are also described.

 Required columns
 ________________
 line
     Line number for the data point fid
-    Fiducial of the data point, these be unique x or northing or n
+    Unique identification number of the data point x or northing or n
     Northing co-ordinate of the data point, (m) y or easting or e